ftntming/nginx-xmpp/README.md

+# IMPORTANT NOTICE

+Since [FastMail no longer have a XMPP service](https://blog.fastmail.com/2015/11/16/shutting-down-our-xmpp-chat-service/), I have no reason to continue updating this to the latest nginx.
+You are welcome to take this on yourself, or ask me to help out and I'll see what I can do.

 # nginx-xmpp

 This is [nginx](http://nginx.org/en/) with [XMPP](https://tools.ietf.org/html/rfc6120) proxy support.
 It adds XMPP to the list of protocols supported by the mail module, allowing nginx to do TLS and auth termination for XMPP servers.